mbartcus/cv/_posts/my-mac/2022-11-24-mac-configuration.md

 brew install wget
 ```

-Next here are the applications, that I found very useful and installed on my mac.
+Next here are the applications that I found very useful and installed on my Mac.

 # Applications